Materials-Consortia/schemas/releases/v1.2.0/v1.2/properties/optimade/common/chemical_symbol.md

         "format": "1.2",
         "name": "chemical_symbol"
     },
-    "description": "A chemical symbol refering to an element or a non-chemical element.\n\n**Requirements/Conventions:**\n\n- Must be one of the following:\n\n  - a valid chemical-element symbol, or\n  - the special value `\"X\"` to represent a non-chemical element.", "x-optimade-unit": "inapplicable",
+    "description": "A chemical symbol referring to an element or a non-chemical element.\n\n**Requirements/Conventions:**\n\n- Must be one of the following:\n\n  - a valid chemical-element symbol, or\n  - the special value `\"X\"` to represent a non-chemical element.", "x-optimade-unit": "inapplicable",
     "examples": [
         "He",